prioritizr/prioritizr/docs/reference/eval_boundary_summary.md

   `numeric`, `matrix`, `data.frame`,
   [`terra::rast()`](https://rspatial.github.io/terra/reference/rast.html),
   or [`sf::sf()`](https://r-spatial.github.io/sf/reference/sf.html)
   object.
-The argument should be in the same format as the planning unit cost data in the argument to `x`.
+Note that `solution` must have the same format as the planning unit data in `x`.
 See the Solution format section for more information.

 - edge_factor:

-  `numeric` proportion to scale planning unit edges (borders) that do not have any neighboring planning units.
-For example, an edge factor of `0.5` is commonly used to avoid overly penalizing planning units along a coastline.
-Note that this argument must have an element for each zone in the argument to `x`.
+  `numeric` value or vector denoting the proportion for scaling planning unit edges (borders) that do not have any neighboring planning units.
+  For example, an edge factor of `0.5` is commonly used to avoid overly penalizing planning units along coastlines.
+Note that `edge_factor` must have a value for each zone in `x`.

 - zones:

   `matrix` or `Matrix` object describing the clumping scheme for different zones.
-Each row and column corresponds to a different zone in the argument to `x`, and cell values indicate the relative importance of clumping planning units that are allocated to a combination of zones.
+Each row and column corresponds to a different zone in `x`, and cell values indicate the relative importance of clumping planning units that are allocated to a combination of zones.
 Cell values along the diagonal of the matrix represent the relative importance of clumping planning units that are allocated to the same zone.
 Cell values must range between 1 and -1, where negative values favor solutions that spread out planning units.
-  The default argument to `zones` is an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that penalties are incurred when neighboring planning units are not assigned to the same zone.
-If the cells along the matrix diagonal contain markedly smaller values than those found elsewhere in the matrix, then solutions are preferred that surround planning units with those allocated to different zones (i.e., greater spatial fragmentation).
+Defaults to an identity matrix (i.e., a matrix with ones along the matrix diagonal and zeros elsewhere), so that penalties are incurred when neighboring planning units are not assigned to the same zone.
+If the cells along the matrix diagonal contain markedly smaller values than those found elsewhere in the matrix, then solutions are preferred that surround planning units with those allocated to different zones (i.e., greater spatial fragmentation of zones).

 - data: